aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 Borders and shading can be applied either table wide using Table.SetBorder, Table.SetBorders and Table.SetShading or to particular cells only by using CellFormat.Borders and CellFormat.Shading.
 Additionally, borders can be set on a row by using RowFormat.Borders, however, shading cannot be applied in this way.

-The following code example shows how to format a table and cells with different borders and shadings.
+The following code example demonstrates how to format a table and cells with different borders and shadings.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyFormatting-FormatTableAndCellWithDifferentBorders.cpp" >}}

 ## Specifying Table and Cell Widths

-A table in a Microsoft word document provides several different ways to size a table and individual cells.
+A table in a Microsoft word document provides many different ways to size a table and individual cells.
 These properties allow considerable control over the overall appearance and behavior of the table.
 This article gives an in-depth look into how the different width calculation properties of tables work and provides information that will allow you to gain full control of how table widths are calculated.
 This is useful to know in such cases where a table layout does not appear as expected.

 ### Different Widths on Table

-Table elements present numerous different properties that can affect how the widths of the overall table, as well as individual cells, are calculated.
+Table elements present multiple different properties that can affect how the widths of the overall table, as well as individual cells, are calculated.
 These are explained in detail in this article.

 - Preferred width on the table.
 - Preferred width on individual cells.